Syrtis Major Planum: Discovery and name

 The name Syrtis Major is derived from the classical Roman name Syrtis maior for the Gulf of Sidra on the coast of Libya (classical Cyrenaica).

 Syrtis Major was the first documented surface feature of another planet.
 It was discovered by Christiaan Huygens, who included it in a drawing of Mars in 1659.
 He used repeated observations of the feature to estimate the length of day on Mars.
 The feature was originally known as the Hourglass Sea but has been given different names by different cartographers.
-In 1850s, Angelo Secchi called the feature Atlantic Canale (later he called it Scorpion and Cook Sea or Cook Canal).
-In Richard Proctor's 1867 map it is called then Kaiser Sea (after Frederik Kaiser of the Leiden Observatory).
-Camille Flammarion called it the Mer du Sablier (French for "Hourglass Sea") when he revised Proctor's nomenclature in 1876.
+In 1850s, Angelo Secchi called the feature Atlantic Canale.
+Later he called it Scorpion and Cook Sea or Cook Canal.

+In Richard Proctor's 1867 map it is called the Kaiser Sea, after Frederik Kaiser of the Leiden Observatory.
+In 1876, Camille Flammarion called it the Mer du Sablier (French for "Hourglass Sea") when he revised Proctor's nomenclature.
 The name "Syrtis Major" was chosen by Giovanni Schiaparelli when he created a map based on observations made during Mars' close approach to Earth in 1877.

 Seasonal variations

 Syrtis Major was the object of much observation due to its seasonal and long-term variations.
 This led to theories that it was a shallow sea and later that its variability was due to seasonal vegetation.
-However, in the 1960s and 1970s, the Mariner and Viking planetary probes led scientists to conclude that the variations were caused by wind blowing dust and sand across the area.
+In the 1960s and 1970s, the Mariner and Viking planetary probes led scientists to conclude that the variations were caused by wind blowing dust and sand across the area.
 It has many windblown deposits that include light-colored halos or plumose streaks that form downwind of craters.
 These streaks are accumulations of dust resulting from disruption of the wind by the elevated rims of the craters ('wind shadows').